aryeddula/Angular-2/README.md

-# Angular-2
-Angular 2 tutorilas

 Hi this is Ashok.
+I like node js where we can create our own server.